 Introduction to Clinical Academic Medicine

-The University of Sheffield, in partnership with the Yorkshire and Humber Postgraduate Deanery and local Sheffield NHS Trusts, offers an exciting pathway of training, offering experience of clinical and academic medicine while working alongside internationally-renowned clinicians and researchers.
+The University of Sheffield, in partnership with Health Education Yorkshire and the Humber and local Sheffield NHS Trusts, offers an exciting pathway of training, offering experience of clinical and academic medicine while working alongside internationally-renowned clinicians and researchers.
 Trainees are entitled to an honorary university contract for the duration of their academic training.

 Clinical academic medicine involves a combination of research, teaching and patient care.
 Clinical academics performing medical science are in a unique position, taking observations from patients in their clinics or on the wards into the laboratory for study.
 This helps bridge the gap between scientific research and patient care, translating ideas that seem promising in the laboratory into treatments that benefit patients.